General Information

 OUR NEXT MOTUS WORKSHOP:

-There are no Motus Workshops scheduled at this time.
+The next in-person Motus Workshop is being planned for May 1st through the 3rd, 2025.
+A virtual workshop is being planned for late fall 2025.
 To add your name to the waiting list for future Motus Workshops, please email our Urban Bird Conservation Coordinator, Jon Rice.

 What to expect if you are registered